techmyth/techmyth.github.io/content/about.en.md

 I am a it consultant who works for Zen PR Solutions.
 My primary interest is in infrastructure implementation and management, software development with focus on automation, devops and networking.
-I am also involved in security and open source contribition aspects of the projects and products I co-maintain.
+I am also involved in security and open source contribution aspects of the projects and products I co-maintain.

 My internet nick is typically `rebelinux`, that's re-vel-linus.